toastedsalad/LearningAlgos/README.md

 Another common operation with queues is "peek" which would return the value of the head element without actually popping it.

+## Stack

+The second structure based on a linked list a stack.
+The stack is a FILO structure, that is first in last out.
+The most recent elements included in the stack will be the first ones to exit.

+You can think about the queue as Queue in reverse:

+A<B<C<D<E

+Then when you pop the stack, you simply remove the latest or "last" in our case element.

+A<B<C<D

 # Algos: search
 ## Binary Search